sylefeb/gfxcat/README.md

 ## Credits

-I made all of these effects based on my (not so fresh) memories for my demoscene days, but all are classics and have been shown many times before!
+I made all of these effects based on my (not so fresh) memories from my demoscene days, but all are classics and have been shown many times before!